GirlScript-Ireland/Gaming-Booster/README.md

 ### Week 3:

 - Get used to p5.js and its [online editor](https://editor.p5js.org/)
-- Create simple animations and patterns
+- Create Snake Game basic structure
 - Create the movement of the snake in different directions, random appearances of food, grid

 ### Week 4: